microsoft/nni/test/naive/README.md

 * The naive tuner simply generates the sequence of natural numbers, and print received metrics to `tuner_result.txt`.
 * The naive assessor kills trials when `sum(metrics) % 11 == 1`, and print killed trials to `assessor_result.txt`.
 * When tuner and assessor exit with exception, they will append `ERROR` to corresponding result file.
-* When the experiment is suspended, meaning it is successfully done in this case, `Experiment suspended` can be detected in the nni_manager.log file.
+* When the experiment is done, meaning it is successfully done in this case, `Experiment done` can be detected in the nni_manager.log file.

 ## Issues
 * Private APIs are used to detect whether tuner and assessor have terminated successfully.